Using modern genomics to better understand the causes of gastrointestinal and respiratory disease in cats

 Area of study

-Principal investigator: Alan Radford
+Investigator(s): Alan Radford

 The syndromes of respiratory disease and gastrointestinal disease represent significant health and welfare burdens to cats, both owned and in shelters.
 There is a lack of genetic sequence information for known feline pathogens associated with these syndromes, especially when compared to equivalent pathogens in other species such as the dog.
-In addition, current conventional diagnostic methods fail to identify specific pathogens in well over half of affected cats.
-This project will apply state-of-the-art next generation sequencing (NGS) to feline clinical samples to both sequence known feline pathogens and discover new potential pathogens.

 The project aimed to use a technique called next generation sequencing (NGS) to better understand the role of known and yet-to-be-identified infectious agents in feline respiratory and gastrointestinal disease.
 To achieve this aim they sequenced 60 samples from cats with signs of either respiratory or gastro-intestinal disease.
 They also obtained 30 full-length or near full-length genomes from 7 viral pathogens and partial sequences from many more viruses and bacteria.